-The Big Shift Global is a multi-stakeholder, global campaign coordinated by organisations from the Global North and South.
-Together, we aim to make the people’s views on energy finance known to Multilateral Development Banks (MDBs), their Executive Directors, as well as the Heads of State and Finance Ministers of the members countries.
+Big Shift is a global campaign coordinated by groups from the Global South and North.
+Bringing people’s voices from the ground to those in power at Multilateral Development Banks, including Executive Directors, as well as the Heads of State and Finance Ministers in member countries.

-Investing in renewable energy is also crucial for improving the lives of the one billion people around the world who don’t have access to electricity.
-Investing in off-grid renewable energy is the best way to provide affordable and sustainable energy for the poorest communities, benefiting local businesses and households.
+Investing in renewable energy is crucial for improving the lives of the one billion people around the world who don’t have access to electricity.
+MDBs must ensure investments in renewable energy provide affordable, secure and sustainable energy for the poorest communities, benefiting local businesses and households.

-We are therefore calling on the world's biggest public banks to shift all their money out of dirty fossil fuels and into sustainable, renewable energy to benefit the most vulnerable and remote communities.
+We are therefore calling on the world's biggest public banks to shift their money out of dirty fossil fuels and into sustainable, renewable energy to ensure energy access and benefit the most vulnerable and remote communities.
 This would improve the lives of people all around the world and set a gold standard for other banks to aspire to.

 Our demands

 Multilateral Development Banks (MDBs) such as the World Bank manage billions of dollars of public money.
-They are key to financing the shift to a sustainable, renewable global energy system.
-As major funders of fossil fuels, these Banks have a responsibility to lead the way on phasing out fossil fuels and shifting investment to distributed renewable energy.
+They have a mandate to support the shift to a sustainable, renewable global energy system.
+As major funders of fossil fuels and climate destruction these Banks have a responsibility to lead the way on phasing out fossil fuels and shifting investment to sustainable renewable energy.

 Multilateral Development Banks must:

-2. Significantly scale up investment in sustainable renewable energy and ensure everyone has access to clean, safe energy.
+- Promote 100% renewable energy future and ensure everyone has access to clean, sustainable, safe energy.

-3. Include strong environmental, social and governance safeguards relating to fossil fuels and renewable energy including Full Prior Informed Consent with local communities.
+- Include strong environmental, social, human rights and governance safeguards for the phase out of fossil fuels and the transition to renewable energy including Full Prior Informed Consent with local communities.

 Research Partners: E3G, Germanwatch, New Climate Institute